roman-milk/roman-milk.github.io/the-hard-body-shop-clerk.md

  Chuck, who had enjoyed the pleasure of feeling Cori up and jerking off in her mouth before, again found himself aroused by his proximity to this gorgeous babe.
 He loved running his hands all over her, free to pinch and squeeze wherever he liked.
 Neither Cori nor Ty were about to voice objection.

  Once Cori was dressed, Ty put her over his shoulder in a fireman's carry, her ass sticking out for all the world to see.
 Chuck took the liberty of adjusting the thong's position between her pussy lips, then held the door open as they left the room.
 Late at night, the hallway was empty on this floor and so was the elevator.
 However, it stopped a couple floors later and four middle-aged, well-dressed men got in.
 Ty pegged them for businessmen in town for a convention and heading out for a late night drink or trip to the strip club.
 They were sure happy to see Cori.
-Report_Story #4